Apply for a Grant

 Some other points to note

-- You can download an application form from the website, and submit by email to email@example.com
+- You can download an application form below, and submit by email to email@example.com

 - When we refer to ‘Penrith and its immediate environs’ we mean Penrith Town and a 5-mile radius from its centre.
 This includes the following villages: Clifton, Stainton, Langwathby, Plumpton, Greystoke, Great Salkeld, Little Salkeld, Bowscar, Catterlen, Blencow, Flusco, Dacre, Tirrel, Pooley Bridge, Askham, Helton, Lowther, Hackthorpe, Melkinthorpe.
 For further details please refer to the lottery administrator.

 - Applications must include full details of the project.

 - We aim to process applications within four to six weeks of receipt, depending on trustee meeting dates.
 All applications will be acknowledged within ten days.

 - When your application has been processed and a recommendation made we will inform you by e-mail or letter depending how the original application was submitted.